rendleyhq/docs.rendleysdk.com/getting-started/animation.md

 ## Prioritization

-The controller prioritizes the In, Out, and Loop points in that order.
+The animation controller prioritizes the In, Out, and Loop animations in that order.
 If all three cannot fit within the clip’s timeline, the In animation is prioritized first, followed by Out, and then Loop.

-- `Loop Time`: Automatically determined based on the durations of the In and Out animations and is stretched to cover the entire clip timeline (from StartBounds to EndBounds).
+- **Loop Time**: Automatically determined based on the durations of the In and Out animations and stretched to cover the entire clip timeline (from StartBounds to EndBounds).

-- `Loop Count`: Set the number of times the Loop animation should repeat between the In and Out animations using the `setLoopCount` method.
+- **Loop Count**: Set the number of times the Loop animation should repeat between the In and Out animations using the `setLoopCount` method.

 ## Example Animation

+Here's an example of defining an animation:

 ```typescript
 import {